k14s/design-docs/imgpkg/002-recursive-bundles/README.md

 To ensure that there is not cyclic nesting in the disk `imgpkg` will flatten the bundle structure to 1 level.
 ![](https://i.imgur.com/zSlnzg7.png)
 In the image above Bundle 1, Bundle 2 and, Bundle 3 will be all in a single level inside the `.bundles` folder.

+**Caveat:** As per our goals on this document, this proposal tries to cater to the UX experience for other applications to use the output of the `pull` command.
+In this iteration, it might be a little bit more complicated for a human to easily follow the structure, but in the future, there might so other features or tooling that could help humans better visualize the bundle contents.

 ### Example with -r